Dried fruit: History

-Traditional dried fruit such as raisins, figs, dates, apricots and apples have been a staple of Mediterranean diets for millennia.
-This is due partly to their early cultivation in the Middle Eastern region known as the Fertile Crescent, made up by parts of modern Iran, Iraq, southwest Turkey, Syria, Lebanon, Palestine, Israel, and northern Egypt.
-Drying or dehydration also happened to be the earliest form of food preservation: grapes, dates, and figs that fell from the tree or vine would dry in the hot sun.
-Early hunter-gatherers observed that these fallen fruit took on an edible form, and valued them for their stability as well as their concentrated sweetness.
+Traditional dried fruits such as raisins, figs, dates, apricots, and apples have been a staple of Mediterranean diets for millennia.
+This is due partly to their early cultivation in the Middle Eastern region known as the Fertile Crescent, made up of parts of modern Iran, Iraq, southwest Turkey, Syria, Lebanon, Palestine, and northern Egypt.
+Drying or dehydration was the earliest form of food preservation: figs, dates or grapes which fell from the plant and were sun-dried may have been consumed by early hunter-gatherers as edible and more long-lasting and sweeter.

-The earliest recorded mention of dried fruits can be found in Mesopotamian tablets dating to about 1500 BC, which contain what are probably the oldest known written recipes.
-These clay slabs, written in Akkadian, the daily language of Babylonia, were inscribed in cuneiform and tell of diets based on grains (barley, millet, wheat), vegetables and fruits such as dates, figs, apples, pomegranates, and grapes.
-These early civilizations used dates, date juice evaporated into syrup and raisins as sweeteners.
-They included dried fruits in their breads for which they had more than 300 recipes, from simple barley bread for the workers to very elaborate, spiced cakes with honey for the palaces and temples.
+The earliest recorded mention of dried fruits can be found in Mesopotamian tablets dating to about 1500 BC.
+These clay slabs, written in Akkadian, the daily language of Babylonia, were inscribed in cuneiform; these were about diets based on grains, vegetables, and fruits such as dates, figs, apples, pomegranates and grapes.
+These early civilizations used dates, date juice evaporated into syrup and raisins as sweeteners, and included dried fruits in their breads.

 The date palm was one of the first cultivated trees.
-It was domesticated in Mesopotamia more than 5,000 years ago.
-It grew abundantly in the Fertile Crescent and it was so productive (an average date palm produces 50 kg (100 lbs) of fruit a year for 60 years or more) that dates were the cheapest of staple foods.
-Because they were so valuable, they were well recorded in Assyrian and Babylonian monuments and temples.
-The villagers in Mesopotamia dried them and ate them as sweets.
-Whether fresh, soft-dried or hard-dried, they helped to give character to meat dishes and grain pies.
-They were valued by travelers for their energy and were recommended as stimulants against fatigue.
+It was domesticated in Mesopotamia more than 5,000 years ago and grew abundantly in the Fertile Crescent.
+Dates were the cheapest of staple foods due to high productivity, as an average date palm produced 50 kg of fruit a year for more than 60 years.

-Figs were also prized in early Mesopotamia, Palestine, Israel, and Egypt where their daily use was probably greater than or equal to that of dates.
-As well as appearing in wall paintings, many specimens have been found in Egyptian tombs as funerary offerings.
-In Greece and Crete, figs grew very readily and they were the staple of poor and rich alike, particularly in their dried form.
+Figs were also prized in early Mesopotamia, Palestine, Israel, and Egypt.
+In addition to appearing in wall paintings, many fig specimens were found in Egyptian tombs as funerary offerings.